mhansen/graphviz-docs/content/en/docs/attrs/layerselect.md

 types:
 - layerRange
 used_by: G
+description: Selects a list of layers to be emitted
 ---
-Selects a list of layers to be emitted.